 Understanding the composition of the average cannabis purchaser’s basket is incredibly important for cannabis retailers and producers.
 In August 2016, the average basket size was $29.64, and a little over half of those baskets consisted of a single item.
-Analysing the composition of baskets also yields insights about when customers buy the most, and which categories they buy at which times, or in which combinations.
+Analyzing the composition of baskets also yields insights about when customers buy the most, and which categories they buy at which times, or in which combinations.
 For example, Friday between 3pm and 5pm accounted for 30% of the total basket volume in August, and 1 in 5 Friday baskets contained edibles, a higher rate than other weekdays.
 The information in this report can help cannabis professionals use Key Performance Indicators (KPIs) to make informed decisions about menu layout, store displays, cross-promotion, and more.
 Making effective use of this data will help our partners compete more successfully in an increasingly competitive market by fine tuning their marketing and inventory management to match the tendencies of their customer base.

 So what is a “basket,” exactly?
 Well, though it wouldn’t exactly be legal for pot shops to have shopping baskets and to let their customers grab products themselves, it’s still helpful to think in terms of a physical basket.
 At a grocery store, one basket is basically one order.
 Within that basket, there are many different items, but they all constitute one purchase.
 Understanding what items tend to be bought together—eggs and bacon on Sunday morning, for example—helps retailers offer specials that really resonate with their customers and organize their store in a way that drives sales and effectively connects consumers with the products they’re seeking.
 It also offers useful information on pricing, loyalty programs, inventory, and marketing.